andreashandel/quizgrader/auxiliary/docsfordevelopers/documentation.md

 ### To build the package
 * in RStudio, use the functions in the 'build' tab to test and build the package.
 * Run clean and rebuild, then build and reload using menu, or devtools::load_all()
-* Run the check, fix any errors
+* Run package check, fix any errors

 ### To-do for CRAN release